Agitated villagers stop TDP candidate from poll campaigning

-M Venkateswara Rao, Telugu Desam Party (TDP) candidate for Nuzividu Assembly constituency was stopped from campaigning by agitated villagers here on Wednesday.
+Telugu Desam Party (TDP) MLA candidate for Nuzividu Assembly constituency, M Venkateswara Rao, was stopped from campaigning by agitated villagers here on Wednesday.

 Rao faced a volley of questions from the villagers about the money they had submitted to the Nuzividu Mandal Praja Parishat (MPP) member Srinivas Rao for getting loans from APSCCFC Ltd. (Andhra Pradesh Scheduled Castes Co-Operative Finance Corporation).